Jheel11/student-management-frontend/README.md

 # student-management-frontend
-Repository for frontend for a student management system

-# Student Management Mobile - Frontend

 ## Overview
 This is the frontend of the Student Management Mobile application, built using React Native.
 It provides an intuitive UI for managing student records, attendance, and performance.